-Youngkin’s win in key competitive congressional districts could spell trouble for vulnerable Va.
+Youngkin’s wins in key congressional districts underline tough reelection bids for vulnerable Va.
 Democrats

 Ramadan said Democrats will have to find a way to take control of the narrative after Republicans have muddied it with claims that they support critical race theory or defunding the police, no matter how often Democrats, including McAuliffe, rebuffed those claims.
 Ramadan said he thought Spanberger “was right” last year when she criticized far-left language around the “defund the police” movement or democratic socialism as broadly hurting moderate Democrats in competitive districts.

-DCCC spokeswoman Elena Kuhn said House Democrats would offer “a more compelling proposition than Republicans’ divisive lies" in 2022.
+Democratic Congressional Campaign Committee spokeswoman Elena Kuhn said House Democrats would offer “a more compelling proposition than Republicans’ divisive lies” in 2022.

 “Virginia Democrats like Abigail Spanberger, Elaine Luria, and Jennifer Wexton safely reopened schools, delivered a tax cut for middle class families, and passed a bipartisan infrastructure bill to fix our roads and bridges and create good-paying jobs,” she said.
 “Meanwhile, Republicans stand in opposition to economic growth for Virginia families.
 Heading into 2022, our bet is that Virginians will choose results over division.”